 In Indian automobile engineering, Fiat cars are a most popular brand due to its very easy start in cold conditions.

 This easy start is obtained by Solex Carburetor.
-This is a downdraft type carburetor and has special provisions to supply, the richer mixture at starting of the engine.
+This is a downdraft type carburettor and has special provisions to supply, the richer mixture at starting of the engine.

 It will weaken supply gradually till the engine reaches its normal running speed.

-Solex carburetor is available in many designs and all have following work circuits,
+Solex carburettor is available in many designs and all have following work circuits,

 So, the Solex Carburetor Working Circuits are